kushalkhandhara/Food-Delivery-App-Assessment/README.md

 # Restaurant Menu and Cart System
+# Live Link is Added Please See in About Section
 ## Description

 This project is a web application designed to manage restaurant menus and shopping carts.
 Users can view restaurant menus, add items to their cart, and view their cart with the ability to adjust quantities and see the total prices.